trawlingweb/APIservicies/API TikTok/en/06_Workers_Filtering_Syntax.md

-# Using Basic Boolean Queries in the TrawlingWeb Instagram API
+# Using Basic Boolean Queries in the TrawlingWeb TikTok API

 TrawlingWeb APIs accept boolean queries combined with Lucene syntax expressions.
-Below, we show some practical examples to help you have a better experience and optimize your searches and results when using the Instagram API.
+Below, we show some practical examples to help you have a better experience and optimize your searches and results when using the TikTok API.

 ## Always within `q=`
 Remember that these boolean expressions can only be used within the q= parameter in the API call and must be combined with the necessary PATH filters and parameters.